w3c/webextensions/proposals/dark_mode_extension_icons.md

 precedent, followed by the incumbent `icons` key.

 The `dark` icon variant can be used by browsers to improve readability of the icon.
-Often this will be when the os/browser color scheme is dark (often referred to as "dark mode") but also when the browser uses a darker shade theme which has a background on which the dark icon variant would be more readable.
+Often this will be when the OS or browser color scheme is dark (often referred to as "dark mode") but also when the browser uses a darker shade theme which has a background on which the dark icon variant would be more readable.
 The `light` icon variant is used otherwise.